This is a true story about a man, a snake and a turkey poult. At the end of the story, the snake and the poult will be dead.

 It’s also a story about the Hindu goddess Kali, the so-called goddess of death who wears a necklace of skulls while holding the severed head of a warrior.
 Kali is understandably fearsome.
 She dances on the body of her divine consort who willingly lets her wear out her driven passion on himself so this is a story of love as well.

 The poult and its brothers and sisters arrived in a cardboard box at the post office.
 I put them into a metal tub under a heat lamp.
 Baby turkeys need to be kept warm and dry or else they will die.
 For days I watched as they slowly grew larger, consuming water and food.
 I kept a screen over the tub so they would not jump or fly out.
 There came a point when it was time to move them to their next home, a bird house where they would have more room and could actually begin to fly inside.
 To prepare the poults for the rigors of being outdoors, I began turning off the heat lamp during the day so they could start hardening off.
 On the day before moving them, I went into the shanty and fed them.
 I came back an hour later to see something large inside the tub and noticed the turks were terrified.
 I looked closer and it was a six-foot black snake that had already killed one of the poults and was beginning the long process of eating it.
 I was horrified because I’d always taken care of the snakes in the winter house.
 I let them outdoors in the spring when they were ready to go outside.
 I kept them safe indoors because I knew they ate mice and snakes are also sacred to me.
 And this is how I was repaid.
 At least that’s what I kept screaming at the snake as I chopped it apart with poults flying out of the tub as I removed the screen so I could aim my axe at it.
 In my anger I inadvertently smashed the lamp and the ceramic food plate, one of my favorites of course.
+The snake and the poult were wrapped together in death as I took them outdoors and deposited their lifeless bodies near the road.
+I gathered the remaining poults, put them into a carrying cage and brought them to their new home.
+The next day I went back to see the snake and the poult.
+Flies were on the bodies and swarming around them.
+Maggots were already gutting the poult and the snake.
+Death alone was triumphant.

 And that’s when I thought about Kali.
 I have several pictures of her in my house, as well as a sculpture.
 She is fearsome indeed, with her tongue hanging out of her mouth, sword in hand, death triumphant.
 Yet she also has one hand raised in the traditional position of “no fear” so common to Hindu and Buddhist deities.
 How can such fearsome goddess also be saying “Don’t be afraid?”
 How can we not be afraid of what she is?
 Because Kali is more than the incarnation of death, she is also liberation from death.
 For Kali actually represents time which destroys all things.
 Only Kali herself stands outside time so by worshipping her, we stand in her protection.
 No fear.